borgbackup/borg/docs/deployment/pull-backup.rst

    .. _service unit: https://www.freedesktop.org/software/systemd/man/systemd.service.html
    .. _socket unit: https://www.freedesktop.org/software/systemd/man/systemd.socket.html

-Socat will wait until a connection is opened.
-Then socat will execute the command given, redirecting Standard Input and Output to the unix socket.
-The optional arguments for ``borg serve`` are not necessary but a sane default.

 Now we need a way to access the unix socket on *borg-client* (holding the data to be backed up), as we created the unix socket on *borg-server*